Margaret Meyer MBACP, MA, Dip THP, PG Dip Gestalt Counselling, Schema Therapy

 - I offer specialised support for older people adjusting to the opportunities and challenges of this life-stage.

 Counselling and therapy are about working with a professional who is qualified and experienced to provide you with a safe and supportive space where you can talk through what is troubling you.
-I provide safe, confidential and expert services for people seeking therapy and counselling, couples counselling, child and adolescent therapy, as well as those interested in mindfulness and relaxation..
+I provide safe, confidential and expert services for people seeking one-to-one therapy, as well as couples, colleagues and family members seeking relationship counselling.

-My approach is integrative (drawing on several different counselling modalities) and is firmly based on the relationship between the client and the counsellor.
+My approach is integrative, which means that I draw on several different counselling styles in order to tailor my assistance to each client.
+My work is firmly based on the relationship between the client and the counsellor.
 I have no stake in your decisions, no judgements, and no fixed opinions on how you should lead your life.
-My role is to support you and your emotional and mental processes, remaining open, non-judgmental, empathic and genuine at all times.
+My role is to support you and your emotional and mental processes in an empathic and non-judgmental way.

-My experience includes work with children in school and with a young person's counselling charity; also working as a bibliotherapist with male offenders in the prison service and more recently, with people recovering from addiction.
+My previous experience includes counselling in schools, addiction recovery centres and in prisons.
 Before training as a therapist I had a successful career in publishing and international cultural relations.
 My work brought me into contact with people at all levels of business, across many countries, doing very different roles sometimes in extremely challenging environments.
-To be effective in my work, I had to learn how to listen without judgement, observe with an open mind, and form supportive, respectful relationships.
+To be effective in my work, I had to learn how to listen without judgement, observe with an open mind, and form empathic, respectful relationships.
 All of these qualities I bring to my work as a therapist.

-You are unique in your life and I will respond to you in the same way, offering not only my experience and qualifications (as a benchark of an ethical therapist), but also my belief in how therapy can help you to make changes or come to terms with situations in your life.
-If you feel that you can trust me, and are ready to work with me, our alliance will be a success.
+You are unique in your life and I will respond to you in the same way, offering not only my experience and qualifications (as a benchmark of an ethical therapist), but also a confidential, safe, calm and understanding space for you to explore your difficulties and learn new ways of being.

 - Couples counselling